 Don't store cherished photographs in your garage for an extended period.
 Excessive heat will cause the pictures to stick together and tear up when separating them.

 Hmm, should I leave a pressurized flammable gas tank in my hot garage?
 I don't think so.

-I would keep these on the patio in an attractive deck box (below is from Amazon).
+I would keep these on the patio near the grill in an attractive deck box (below is from Amazon).